SNS2026/SNS2026.github.io/docs/register.md

 Accompanying persons are welcome to attend the Welcome Reception and coffee breaks.

+=== "Abstract Submission"
-Click the button below to begin your registration.
+Please click the button below to register for SNS 2026.

 [Register Now :fontawesome-solid-paper-plane:](#){ .md-button }